William394873/Draw_Graph/README.md

 axis_y = "name of y axis"

 save_to = "name of output file"

-    for Venn graph, save_to can be save_to_0, save_to_1, ... depending on the number of data in the folder

 legend = "location of legend, [best or outside]"